-The Magician, sometimes called the Magus, is the second trump card in the Tarot’s Major Arcana, and is a favourite among Tarot aficionados.
+The Magician Tarot card is the second trump card in the Tarot’s Major Arcana, and is a favourite among Tarot aficionados.
 It is easy to see why; the Magician is a power symbol, a sign of confidence, magical ability, lofty goals and the wherewithal to manifest them.

 When the Magician shows up in a Tarot reading, this is almost universally a positive omen, an indication that your endeavours are going to be fruitful, and that your personal power is only growing.
 The metaphysical wind is blowing at your back as you explore and unfold your talents and make bold moves in the direction of your dreams.